Wines.com is the web's premier portal for wine information and inspiration. Discover, experiment, share, enjoy.

 Pinot Gris is a medium bodied and acidity wine with mid-level acidity, yellow to copper-pink in color with a floral bouquet of melon, Asian pear or apple.

-Most often it is immediately available after bottling because very few Pinot Gris productions improving with age, with exception of the Alsacian Pinot Gris.
+Most often it is immediately available after bottling because very few Pinot Gris productions improve with age, with exception of the Alsacian Pinot Gris.

 Pinot Gris pairs well with harder, stronger cheeses such as parmesan, asiago pasta dishes, as well as white meats including pork chops, chicken dishes.